fbpx

 Sample Workout Plans

-3 Day split
+3 Day Split

 A 3-day split is one where you do three weekly sessions.
 It’s best to have at least a day of recovery between workouts to ensure optimal recovery.
 For example, you can train Mondays-Wednesdays-Fridays or Tuesdays-Thursdays-Saturdays.